apache/dolphinscheduler-website/docs/en-us/2.0.0/user_doc/architecture/design.md

     MasterServer provides monitoring services based on netty.

     ##### The service mainly includes:

-    - **Distributed Quartz** distributed scheduling component, which is mainly responsible for the start and stop operations of scheduled tasks.
-When Quartz starts the task, there will be a thread pool inside the Master that is specifically responsible for the follow-up operation of the processing task

-    - **MasterSchedulerThread** is a scanning thread that regularly scans the **command** table in the database and performs different business operations according to different **command types**
+     - **MasterSchedulerService** is a scanning thread that scans the **command** table in the database regularly, generates workflow instances, and performs different business operations according to different **command types**

-    - **MasterExecThread** is mainly responsible for DAG task segmentation, task submission monitoring, and logical processing of various command types
+     - **WorkflowExecuteThread** is mainly responsible for DAG task segmentation, task submission, logical processing of various command types, processing task status and workflow status events

-    - **MasterTaskExecThread** is mainly responsible for the persistence of tasks
+     - **EventExecuteService** handles all state change events of the workflow instance that the master is responsible for, and uses the thread pool to process the state events of the workflow

+     - **StateWheelExecuteThread** handles timing state updates of dependent tasks and timeout tasks

 * **WorkerServer**

-     WorkerServer also adopts a distributed and decentralized design concept.
-WorkerServer is mainly responsible for task execution and providing log services.
+      WorkerServer also adopts a distributed centerless design concept, supports custom task plug-ins, and is mainly responsible for task execution and log services.

-     When the WorkerServer service starts, register a temporary node with Zookeeper and maintain a heartbeat.
+      When the WorkerServer service starts, it registers a temporary node with Zookeeper and maintains a heartbeat.

-     Server provides monitoring services based on netty.
-Worker
-     ##### The service mainly includes:
+##### The service mainly includes

-     - **Fetch TaskThread** is mainly responsible for continuously getting tasks from **Task Queue**, and calling **TaskScheduleThread** corresponding executor according to different task types.
+    - **WorkerManagerThread** mainly receives tasks sent by the master through netty, and calls **TaskExecuteThread** corresponding executors according to different task types.

+    - **RetryReportTaskStatusThread** mainly reports the task status to the master through netty.
+If the report fails, the report will always be retried.

-     - **LoggerServer** is an RPC service that provides functions such as log fragment viewing, refreshing and downloading
+    - **LoggerServer** is a log service that provides log fragment viewing, refreshing and downloading functions

-* **ZooKeeper**
+* **Registry**

-    ZooKeeper service, MasterServer and WorkerServer nodes in the system all use ZooKeeper for cluster management and fault tolerance.
-In addition, the system is based on ZooKeeper for event monitoring and distributed locks.
+    The registry is implemented as a plug-in, and Zookeeper is supported by default.
+The MasterServer and WorkerServer nodes in the system use the registry for cluster management and fault tolerance.
+In addition, the system also performs event monitoring and distributed locks based on the registry.

-    We have also implemented queues based on Redis, but we hope that DolphinScheduler depends on as few components as possible, so we finally removed the Redis implementation.

-* **Task Queue**

-    Provide task queue operation, the current queue is also implemented based on Zookeeper.
-Because there is less information stored in the queue, there is no need to worry about too much data in the queue.
-In fact, we have tested the millions of data storage queues, which has no impact on system stability and performance.

 * **Alert**

-    Provide alarm related interface, the interface mainly includes **alarm** two types of alarm data storage, query and notification functions.
-Among them, there are **email notification** and **SNMP (not yet implemented)**.
+    Provide alarm-related functions and only support stand-alone service.
+Support custom alarm plug-ins.

 * **API**